alexthecat123/LisaSourceCompilation/README.md

 - In APLC/LCFILER.TEXT, replace the occurrence of "{t2}" with "{t108}" and the occurrence of "{t3}" with "{t107}".
 - In APLC/MM/LEX.TEXT, replace the occurrence of "{t2}" with "{t108}" and the occurrence of "{t3}" with "{t107}".
 - In APLC/APPDIBOX.TEXT, replace the 5 instances of "{t3}" with "{t107}".
 Then find "inPutGrahics" and replace it with "inPutGraphics".
-- In APPW/BTNREAD.TEXT, replace 2 of the 3 instances of "t11" with "t109".
-Keep the "APPW/T11buttons" instance untouched.
+- In APPW/BTNREAD.TEXT, replace the instance of "{t11}" with "{t109}".
+Also replace "appw/btnfile.text" with "appw/T11buttons.text".
-- In APPW/CONFIG.TEXT, replace the 4 instances of "{t11}" with "{t109}".
+- In APPW/CONFIG.TEXT, replace the 6 instances of "{t11}" with "{t109}".
 - In APPW/PREFMAIN.TEXT, replace the 2 instances of "{t11}" with "{t109}".
 - In LIBDB/LMSCAN.TEXT, add the lines "{$SETC fSymOk := FALSE }" and "{$SETC fTRACE := FALSE }" right below the "{$SETC OSBUILT := TRUE }" line.
 Also search for "PROCEDURE diffWAdDelete" and replace it with "PROCEDURE diffWADelete".
 - In LIBFP/NEWFPLIB.TEXT, delete the line that says "{$I libFP/str2dec }" and replace it with "procedure Str2Dec; external;".